GIScience/openrouteservice/docs/run-instance/index.md

 ```

 This will pull the latest nightly build of openrouteservice from dockerhub and start it up using an example setup and the provided test OSM file for Heidelberg/Germany and surrounding area.
 You can then modify the configuration and source file settings to match your needs.
-For more details, check the [Running in a container](running-in-container) section.
+For more details, check the [Running with Docker](installation/running-with-docker) section.

 ## Installation